SoWhitIs/movies-etl/README.md

 To boost morale amongst the team and connect with the local coding community, Amazing Prime Video has decided to host a hackathon.
 Only except the data needed, requires some extensive _"wrangling"_ for participants use.

- An extract, transform, and load (or ETL) analysis was performed to scrape, clean, and present the former dataset into two sepperate uniformed SQL database of over 6,000 movies releases and  26 million reviews/ratings since 1990.
+ An extract, transform, and load (or ETL) analysis was performed to scrape, clean, and present the former dataset into two seperate uniformed SQL database of over 6,000 movies releases and  26 million reviews/ratings since 1990.

 ## Resources